vikram-m-kumar/AtliQ-Technologies_Sales_Financial_Report/README.md

 ### 3. GM% by Quarters(sub-zone)

-- **Objective:Analyze** Gross Margin Percentage (GM%) by subzone (region/territory) across 2019, 2020, and 2021, with a focus on identifying profitability trends, seasonal fluctuations, and regional performance.
+- **Objective:** Analyze Gross Margin Percentage (GM%) by subzone (region/territory) across 2019, 2020, and 2021, with a focus on identifying profitability trends, seasonal fluctuations, and regional performance.

 - **Seasonal Profitability Trends:** Identify seasonal GM% fluctuations, showing periods of higher or lower profitability.